data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

     </div>

-It is also possible to group data by a specific column and then apply aggregation functions to summarize the data.
+It is also possible to group the data by a specific column and then apply aggregation functions to summarize the data by group.

 === "Pandas"

-    This is done using the [`.groupby()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.groupby.html) method to group data by one or more columns and then apply aggregation functions to summarize the data, followed by the [`.agg()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.agg.html) method.
+    This is done using the [`.groupby()`][pandas-groupby] method to group data by one or more columns and then apply aggregation functions to summarize the data, followed by the [`.agg()`][pandas-groupby-agg] method.

     ```py {.pandas linenums="1" title="Group by category and aggregate"}
     category_sales_pd: pd.DataFrame = df_sales_pd.groupby("category").agg(